life's a stage, dress for it

 Photography Jason Lloyd Evans

 "What is reality, what is dream?"
-Dries Van Noten mused after his epic autumn/winter 16 men's shows, which took to the stage of the Paris opera.
-The invitation was a theatre ticket, but if anyone thought they had Van Noten down as a dramatist he wasn't going to welcome easy interpretation.
+Dries Van Noten mused after his epic fall/winter 16 men's shows, which took to the stage of the Paris opera.
+The invitation was a theater ticket, but if anyone thought they had Van Noten down as a dramatist he wasn't going to welcome easy interpretation.
 Messing with our minds, he placed the photographers' pit on the actual stage facing the curtain, while guests were seated behind it, effectively making us a part of the performance—or the backstage crew?
 In the theatre of Van Noten you shouldn't try to determine when the performance starts and finishes.
 Life's a stage, dress for it.
 In his show notes for the collection, he unironically used the term "peacock peacenik" to describe the flamboyant military tailoring scattered with bullion insignia, which defined it.
 In menswear, the idea of peacocking is frowned upon at the best of times but Van Noten owns it without apology, setting the tone for the current wave of opulence observed on the broad menswear spectrum, which his unwaveringly anti-minimalist aesthetic has influenced and inspired so much.

 In his typical messianic way, Van Noten managed to reflect the entire spirit of menswear and the male image in one sweeping show.
 The opulence level that's been rising in menswear over the past seasons has now reached a point so gilded and embellished it's almost grotesque (really, look at Milan, it's like Ivana Trump gilded) and all as a reaction against the equally as grotesque minimalism we all had to endure after the underwhelming Great Depression of 2008.
 Think about it: 'normcore' was actually a thing.
 Under-dressing became synonymous with pride.
 People wore Member's Only jackets, for God's sake!
 It's not in the nature of men to dress down—a quick glance at history will tell you that opulent menswear has always been related to power, confidence, and sex.
 Following our brush with regal abstinence, menswear is now on majestic overload and that was the message to take from the performance Van Noten put on, on the second day of men's shows in Paris.
 We were on that stage with those models because we're now so fabulously dressed we're virtually in costume, running around in Gucci regalia and couture for men courtesy of Valentino and Zegna mainline.
 Even Topman has gone all ornate.